 We are a collective permaculture forestry farm.
 We have one main area near my house with power, water, shower, and amenities.
-Camping may be done in many places like in the meadow, the forest, on the trampoline, or on the cedar platform.
+Camping may be done in many places like in the meadow, the our second growth forest site, our tipi, or on the cedar platform with a water view.
 Our land is stunning and has 2 streams.
 A 2 minute walk brings you to the local pub and market, trails, the bay, or salmon creek.

 - Check in: After 3PM